Creating and Executing a Strategic Plan

 - See connections between day-to-day operations and long-term goals

-- Genuine desire to contribute to the organization's success
+- Genuine desire to contribute to organizational success

 - Proactive engagement with strategic initiatives